PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 Also known as split testing or multivariate testing, A/B testing is the practice of splitting your audience to test variations of a product design, new feature, call to action, landing page – anything you can imagine, really.

-Here, we’re sharing our guide to the best free and [open-source tools](/blog/best-open-source-analytics-tools) for experimenting with A/B tests because the best things in life are free (and open source, obviously).
+Here, we’re sharing our guide to the best free and [open-source tools](/blog/best-open-source-analytics-tools) for experimenting with A/B tests, which will be especially useful if you're looking for an [alternative to Google Optimize](/blog/google-optimize-alternatives) after Google confirmed its sunsetting the product.

 ## 1. [PostHog](https://posthog.com)